 The final piece of the puzzle designed to protect you from the elements.
 Ideally, it should be breathable and wind and waterproof, however, in reality, it’s not very common for an item of clothing to successfully achieve all three of these properties.

 A Gore Tex jacket is a good option and comes as close as realistically possible to meeting these three requirements.
 There are two common types of “shells”, soft and hard.
 The soft is generally made of a more flexible material and will be more breathable.

 It will also be water and wind resistant, but not proof, while the hard shell will be firmer, heavier and offer waterproof, windproof and a certain amount of breathability.
+See our comparative article between Gore-tex and Hyvent to give you more options.
 The outer layer is not always necessary of course, and if you are expecting to sweat a lot, but at the same time are confident you won’t get caught out in rain or wind, you should avoid a waterproof layer with no moisture wicking properties, such as a plastic raincoat, altogether.

 The Most Common Materials Used

 Now that we have established the basics of wearing layered clothes, it’s time to take a closer look at the best materials to use, and their advantages and disadvantages.

 Cotton, as previously mentioned is not the most suitable material for outdoor activities.
 It has poor insulating abilities and holds moisture, to such an extent it can actually be very dangerous in colder conditions and may encourage hypothermia.